Red Eléctrica Corporación is the holding company of the Group, and it has the following dependant subsidiaries:

-Red Eléctrica de España, carries out its regulated activities in Spain, which represent 95% of the Group's business and is owner of all the transmission and operation assets, and counts on the human resources and financial resources associated to these activities.
+Red Eléctrica de España carries out its regulated activities in Spain, which represent 93% of the Group's business and is owner of all the transmission and operation assets, and counts on the human resources and financial resources associated to these activities.
 In addition, it undertakes the Company's investment plan.

 Investment in electricity transmission infrastructure abroad is channelled through different subsidiaries integrated into Red Eléctrica Internacional (REI).

-In Peru, REDESUR, Red Eléctrica Andina (REA) and Transmisora Eléctrica del Sur 3; subsidiaries wholly owned by REI.
-Similarly, REDESUR controls Transmisora Eléctrica del Sur and Transmisora Eléctrica del Sur 2.
+In the southern of Peru, Red Eléctrica del Sur (REDESUR) and Red Eléctrica Andina (REA); subsidiaries wholly owned by REI.
+Similarly, REDESUR controls Transmisora Eléctrica del Sur, Transmisora Eléctrica del Sur 2, Transmisora Eléctrica del Sur 3 and Transmisora Eléctrica del Sur 4.
+In the northen of Peru, Red Eléctrica del Norte (REDELNOR).

 In Chile, through Red Eléctrica Chile, a REI subsidiary 100%, it owns 50% of the share capital of Transmisora Eléctrica del Norte (TEN) as a result of the acquisition carried out in January 2016.
 The remaining 50% of TEN is owned by E-CL (belonging to the Engie group), a Chilean company behind the first interconnection between the northern and central electricity systems in the country.